 Final Fantasy XIV: Online (A Realm Reborn): The second MMORPG in the series, released in 2010 on PC.

-Final Fantasy XV (previously known as Versus XIII and announced as a PS3 exclusive with a teaser trailer in 2006): The new, upcoming title in the series, which will be release In September 2016 for PS4 and Xbox One.
-The PC version for this game is not yet decided actually, but they are at least considering it due to the many requests for this title and PC gaming popularity.
+Final Fantasy XV (previously known as Versus XIII and announced as a PS3 exclusive with a teaser trailer in 2006): Released In September 2016 for PS4 and Xbox One.
+The PC version for this game came later on in March 2018 followed by the awated Mod Organizer for custom made outfits and whatnot, which sadly remains full of bugs and incomplete.

 How many Final Fantasy games have you played and which one is your favorite? 😀